Miami Divorce Attorneys

 Assistance for those terminating their marriage by annulment

 Civil annulment should not be confused with annulments granted by religious authorities.
 Like a divorce, a Florida civil annulment ends a marriage, but legally the parties are returned to the position as if no marriage existed.
 Grounds for annulment include fraudulent representation by one of the parties and lack of capacity to consent.
-If you seek to annul your marriage on one of these grounds, the Miami divorce attorneys at Rafool, LLC, can assist in filing and presenting your case before the court.
+If you seek to annul your marriage on one of these grounds, the Miami divorce attorneys at Rafool, PLLC, can assist in filing and presenting your case before the court.
 Even if an annulment is not granted, you can then seek a divorce.

 If you are considering divorce, contact our South Florida law firm